Marble879/SimpleTranscribe-rs/README.md

     // transcribe audio data.
     let trans = transcriber::Transcriber::new(m);

-    // The result of a transcription returns a 'Result'.
-If no error occurs,
+    // The result of a transcription returns (if no error occurs) an instance of a struct with
-    // an instance of a struct returned with the values:
+    // the values:
         // text - The transcribed text
         // start - The starting timestamp
         // end - The ending timestamp